BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 Do you see the trap? ``send_alert`` is a closure which is initialized "right here, right now" - when Python processes line #7.
-This means that the ``message_bus`` argument has to be resolved while not all of the application code is loaded.
+This means that the ``message_bus`` argument has to be resolved *before* application code is fully loaded.
-This problem can be naturally solved the object-oriented way.
+To solve this problem ``send_alert`` initialization must be delayed until its dependencies are ready.

 **Object-Oriented** - put the ``send_alert`` method in a class and store the dependency to the class field via ``__init__()``: